Shmuel-Sayam/Shmuel-Sayam/README.md

 - 👋 Hi there, my name is @Shmuel-Sayam
 - 👀 I’m interested in network security automation
-- 📫 How to reach me via linkedin https://www.linkedin.com/in/shmuel-sayam-471792151/
+- 📫 You reach me via linkedin - https://www.linkedin.com/in/shmuel-sayam-471792151/

 <!---
 Shmuel-Sayam/Shmuel-Sayam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.